choonkeat/elm-openai/README.md

 # elm-openai

-This is an Elm library for [OpenAI API](https://beta.openai.com/docs/api-reference/introduction).
+This is a community-maintained Elm library for [OpenAI API](https://beta.openai.com/docs/api-reference/introduction).

 This package is NOT intended to be run on the browser since `apiKey` will be exposed.
-Call it from the server-side like [elm-webapp](https://github.com/choonkeat/elm-webapp) or [lamdera.com](https://lamdera.com) instead.
+Call it from the server-side like [elm-webapp](https://github.com/choonkeat/elm-webapp) or [lamdera.com](https://lamdera.com) instead and have the api key stored in environment variables.

 See <https://beta.openai.com/docs/api-reference/introduction>